eltimster/arc-medtechai/phd-openings.md

 **Key areas involved in the research:** natural language processing, information retrieval, health informatics

-## Multi-document summarisation supporting clinical evidence review
+## Multi-document summarisation supporting clinical evidence review (Applications for this project have now closed)

 This project will focus on summarisation of the background literature relevant to a given clinical question.
 Under the assumption that a relevant body of literature for a clinical question can be identified, the objective will be abstractive summarisation of that literature with sensitivity to the clinical question that is being explored.